anokalex/S4S/scripts/conversion/README.md

 Activity

-1. Conversion steps (from datafiles to cesium files) --> buildindocker: upload and build the datafiles to docker --> converttoEPT : convert the files to Entwine Point Tiles files (EPT) --> convert3DT : convert the EPT files to 3D Tiles files, to be viewed in Cesium
+1. Conversion steps (from datafiles to cesium files)

+--> buildindocker: upload and build the datafiles to docker

+--> converttoEPT : convert the files to Entwine Point Tiles files (EPT)

+--> convert3DT : convert the EPT files to 3D Tiles files, to be viewed in Cesium

 1. First dataset contains tif files

 --> First approach: Writing of a script converting the tif files to asc files (modifytif) , and then of a script converting the asc files to las files (asctolas)

 --> Second approach: Merging the two scripts in one (modifytif), asctolas no longer used.

 Problem: resulting files lacking GPS data, not visualizable in Cesium --> Troubleshooting => Time loss

+--> Third approach: Using cesium-terrain-build to convert the tif files to terrain files, normally visualizable with Cesium : Error of visualization

 2. Las files in the second dataset

 --> Launching the conversion scripts on those files
  Problem: resulting files lacking GPS data, not visualizable in Cesium

  Solution: Use Potree - Didn't have time to implement this part